fredmerlo/pge/README.md

 ### Implementation Approach

-  The solution is implemented as a Docker image for AWS Lambda, Node.Js and Typescript.
+  The solution is implemented as a Docker image for AWS Lambda, Node.Js, Typescript and Hapi (Server, Routes, Authorization, JWT, HttpClient).

   Using this strategy we gain: platform neutrality, consistent feature functionality and a single-codebase for local and cloud operations.